Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 The origin of the word religion might surprise you: Middle English (originally in the sense life under monastic vows): from Old French, or from Latin religio(n-) ‘obligation, bond, reverence’, perhaps based on Latin religare ‘to bind.’

 Religion and philosophies are powerful forces at work on the minds of human beings.
 Once a person is captivated by a group’s ideas of what regarding their spiritual practices, the tendency is to stand behind that concept, at all costs.
 The person uses the source writings and associated arguments to demonstrate the basis for their actions and thoughts.

 With 41,000 varieties, it is impossible to generalize as to the motivations and reasons for this plethora of groups.
 It could be Culture, traditions, the personality of a leader, the persuasiveness and persistence of arguments, the peaceful ambiance, or individual preference.
 People are drawn to or away from these groups.
 The sheer multitude of such Christian denominations stands as a stark reminder that Christians find themselves obligated by their comprehension of doctrine, bound by particular practices, revering their concept of Christ.

 What is true of Christianity is valid for the multitudinous splinters in religious and philosophical groups worldwide.

 We have to get back to the foundation and the basics: Theology.

 This blog post is an excerpt from chapter 1.1 of Origin of the Universe

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Into Theology, a Fifth Approach to Life with Peace and Prosperity
+Please use the Social Network links just below to share this information from The Explanation, Into Theology, a Fifth Approach to Life with Peace and Prosperity